 Lipoglycopeptides are not absorbed orally and are available only as IV formulations.
 Lipoglycopeptides penetrate well into pulmonary epithelial lining fluid and skin blisters.

 Telavancin has a half-life of 7 to 9 hours and a postantibiotic effect of about 4 hours.
-Dalbavancin has a prolonged half life of 204 hours, and oritavancin has a prolonged half-life of 245 hours; thus, single-dose regimens with these drugs are possible.
+Dalbavancin has a prolonged half life of 204 hours, and oritavancin has a prolonged half-life of 245 to 393 hours; thus, single-dose regimens with these drugs are possible.

 Telavancin is excreted by the kidneys, so the dose must be adjusted in patients with renal insufficiency.

 Lipoglycopeptides are broadly active against gram-positive bacteria, including

 Staphylococcus aureus Staphylococcal Infections Staphylococci are gram-positive aerobic organisms.
 Staphylococcus aureus is the most pathogenic; it typically causes skin infections and sometimes pneumonia, endocarditis, and osteomyelitis... read more , including S. aureus that is methicillin-resistant or vancomycin–intermediate-resistant

 Oritavancin is active against vancomycin-resistant enterococci (VRE) strains that harbor the vanA gene; dalbavancin and telavancin are not.
 Dalbavancin, oritavancin, and telavancin have activity against vanB VRE.
 All three lipoglycopeptides are active against Staphylococcus aureus and Staphylococcus epidermidis regardless of their susceptibility to methicillin.
 Only oritavancin is active against vancomycin-resistant S. aureus.